SmartToolFactory/Compose-AnimatedList/README.md

 * **activeColor** color of selected item
 * **inactiveColor** color of items are not selected
 * **key** a factory of stable and unique keys representing the item.
 Using the same key for multiple items in the list is not allowed.
-Type of the key should be saveable via Bundle on Android.
+Type of the key should be savable via Bundle on Android.
 If null is passed the position in the list will represent the key.
 When you specify the key the scroll position will be maintained based on the key, which means if you add/remove items before the current visible item the item with the given key will be kept as the first visible one.